List of Little House on the Prairie episodes

 Little House on the Prairie is an American Western historical drama about a family living on a farm in Walnut Grove, Minnesota from the 1870s to the 1890s.
 The show is a full-color series loosely based on Laura Ingalls Wilder's series of Little House books.

-The regular series was preceded by a two-hour pilot movie, which first aired on March 30, 1974.
+The regular series was preceded by a two-hour television film, which first aired on March 30, 1974, and served as a backdoor pilot for the series.
 The series aired on NBC from September 11, 1974 to March 21, 1983.
 Following the departure of Michael Landon after season eight, the series was renamed Little House: A New Beginning for season nine.
 Three made-for-television post-series movies followed during the 1983–84 television season: Little House: Look Back to Yesterday (1983), Little House: The Last Farewell (1984), and Little House: Bless All the Dear Children (1984).

 The majority of the episodes filled a 60-minute timeslot.
 Some expanded episodes originally aired as a single episode in a 120-minute timeslot.
 These have been indicated as such.
 Only those episodes that originally aired as two parts are listed as two part episodes.